-7 A Study of Housing in Multiple Occupation Policy (Loughborough University, 2018)
+&lt;sup>7 A Study of Housing in Multiple Occupation Policy (Loughborough University, 2018)

-Table 2 Impacts of over-concentrations of HMO 8
+Table 2 Impacts of over-concentrations of HMO

-Impacts on: Local Housing Market: ousing Social relations: Environmental quality: Local service provision: Increased Increased Increased Increased incidence of poor management of private rented housing. • divisions within local communities and lack of interaction between social noise nuisance and unrest. overspill from refuse, and more pressures on • loss of local revenue due to high numbers of council tax-exempt properties. exploitation of vulnerable social groups (i.e. ending • levels of refuse collection teams. • provision of retail and leisure tenancies, fees).dilapidation of population transience and turnover. • fly-tipping of white- goods and unwanted furniture in streets. services for student and other housing stock and housing facades. • unkempt gardens • loss of settled families. demand for on-street car parking spaces. • closure of and yards. rds. • loss of attachment and some roads. longstanding local businesses • removal of garden hedges/fences/walls to allow tarmacking sense of belonging to local neighbourhood. • call on diminishing financial and staffing and services catering for more settled for car parking on driveways. • loft conversions and • sense of dispossession. resources for the management of neighbourhoods, in populations of the local communities. housing extensions. • proliferation of to- anxiety of the 'unfamiliar' which can be light of lower tax revenues. seasonal delivery of local service let signs, and non- removal of signs. connected to perceptions of 'anti-social • levels of burglary due to often where there are high numbers of loss of affordable housing associated with an inflation of behaviour'. • breakdown of inappropriate security (e.g. non-locking of students. property prices. • rental costs due to longer-term community cohesion, and doors and windows, and high demand for rented housing. volunteering. • disputes and cycle theft), and rising insurance premiums.
+Impacts on: Local Housing Market: Social relations: Environmental quality: Local service provision: Increased Increased II Increased Increased incidence of poor management of private rented housing. divisions within local communities and lack of interaction noise nuisance and unrest. overspill from refuse, loss of local revenue due to high numbers of council tax- exempt properties. • exploitation of vulnerable social groups (i.e. ending between social groups.levels of and more pressures on refuse collection teams. • provision of retail and leisure dilapidation of population transience and turnover. fly-tipping of white- goods and unwanted furniture in streets. services for student and other housing facades. loss of settled families. demand for on-street car parking spaces. lifestyles. unkempt gardens and yards. • loss of • traffic congestion on longstanding removal of garden attachment and sense of some roads. businesses and services hedges/fences/walls to allow tarmacking belonging to local neighbourhood. • call on diminishing financial and catering for more settled for car parking on driveways. • sense of staffing resources for the populations of the local loft conversions and housing extensions. dispossession. anxiety of the management of neighbourhoods, in light of lower communities.seasonal proliferation of to- 'unfamiliar' which can be tax revenues. delivery of let signs, and non- removal of signs. connected to perceptions of 'anti-social levels of burglary due to often where there are high numbers of loss of affordable housing associated behaviour'. inappropriate security (e.g. students. with an inflation of property prices. breakdown of longer-term community non-locking of doors and windows, and rental costs due to high demand for rented housing. cohesion, and volunteering. cycle theft), and rising insurance premiums. disputes and

-8 A Study of Housing in Multiple Occupation Policy (Loughborough University, 2018)
+&lt;sup>8 A Study of Housing in Multiple Occupation Policy (Loughborough University, 2018)

-Impacts on: Local Housing Market: Social relations: Environmental quality: Local service provision: conflicts between neighbours. • seasonal depopulation of neighbourhood(s) where there are high numbers of students.
+Impacts on: Local Housing Market: Social relations: Environmental quality: Local service provision: conflicts between neighbours. seasonal depopulation of neighbourhood(s) where there are high numbers of students.

-- 3.2.3 All the above issues can potentially have negative impacts on the mental health and wellbeing of individuals living within HMOs and their neighbours, as well as the physical environment in which they live. - 3.2.4 The study stated that it is difficult to identify effects that are specifically caused by high concentrations of HMO.
+3.2.3 All the above issues can potentially have negative impacts on the mental health and wellbeing of individuals living within HMOs and their neighbours, as well as the physical environment in which they live.

+3.2.4 The study stated that it is difficult to identify effects that are specifically caused by high concentrations of HMO.
 Nevertheless, those observations and effects of over concentrations of HMO were identified by a series of field visits and evidence from the focus groups such as local residents, Council members, landlords, university housing officers, local letting agents and Council officers from Planning and Housing.

-6 Additional Licensing of HMOs, a proposed scheme for Northampton - consultation paper (NBC, November 2013)
+&lt;sup>6 Additional Licensing of HMOs, a proposed scheme for Northampton - consultation paper (NBC, November 2013)